 Policymaker Spotlight: Nury Martinez

-BOMA Greater Los Angeles is proud to support the new President of the Los Angeles City Council, Nury Martinez.
+BOMA Greater Los Angeles is proud to welcome the new President of the Los Angeles City Council, Nury Martinez.

 Martinez was elected unanimously by her fellow councilmembers, and she began her presidency on January 5, 2020.
-Since then, President Martinez has championed significant laws and initiatives in response to issues related to homelessness, poverty, and COVID-19.
+Since then, President Martinez has championed significant laws in response to homelessness, poverty, and COVID-19.

-Martinez was first elected to the City Council to represent the 6th district in a 2013 special election to fill Tony Cardenas’s seat after he went to Congress.
+Martinez was first elected to the City Council to represent the 6th district in a 2013 special election to fill Tony Cardenas’.
 She showed her passion for her community in this upset victory by reaching out to voters door-by-door.

 While she has spent significant time focusing on her district, she has also prioritized agenda items that benefit all of LA.
 For one, her “Green New Deal” would aid many communities that suffer from air, water, and land pollution.